SayaniSinha97/HybridSNARK/README.md

 ## Quick Guide for Artifact Evaluation

-For artifact evaluation, please follow the following sequence of commands:
+Once the prerequisites are satisfied, please follow the following sequence of commands for artifact evaluation:

 ```bash
 # 1. Clone the repository